microsoft/playwright/docs/src/browsers.md

 Each version of Playwright needs specific versions of browser binaries to operate.
 Depending on the language you use, Playwright will either download these browsers at package install time for you, or you will need to use [Playwright CLI](./cli.md) to install these browsers.

 With every release, Playwright updates the versions of the browsers it supports, so that the latest Playwright would support the latest browsers at any moment.
-It means that every time you update playwright, you might need to re-run the `install` CLI command.
+It means that every time you update Playwright, you might need to re-run the `install` CLI command.

 <!-- TOC -->

 ## Chromium

 For Google Chrome, Microsoft Edge and other Chromium-based browsers, by default, Playwright uses open source Chromium builds.
-Since Chromium project is ahead of the branded browsers, when the world is on Google Chrome N, Playwright already supports Chromium N+1 that will be released in Google Chrome and Microsoft Edge in a few weeks.
+Since the Chromium project is ahead of the branded browsers, when the world is on Google Chrome N, Playwright already supports
+Chromium N+1 that will be released in Google Chrome and Microsoft Edge in a few weeks.

 There is also a way to opt into using Google Chrome's or Microsoft Edge's branded builds for testing.
 For details